tianchu-shu/NLP/README.md

 # NLP
-Coursework for Natural Language Processing in Winter 2019
+Coursework for DIGS 30006 Natural Language Processing in Winter 2019